 * For a procedural crime drama, ''Law and Order: Criminal Intent'' has its share of Heartwarming Moments.
-Almost all of them center around Goren and Eames's relationship.
+A ''lot'' of them center around Goren and Eames's relationship.

 * In a convoluted sort of way, the following: In "Gemini" (Season Two, Episode Two), the bad guy of the episode just melts down while in session with his paranoid schizophrenic brother.
 He just blows up and starts screaming about how said brother was a hindrance and a burden and useless.
 The brother looks at him, visibly saddened.
 As they cart the bad guy out, his brother turns to him and says:

 * Logan finally getting saved from exile on Staten Island after ten years and being allowed to join the Major Case Squad.
-His former boss Van Buren apparently tried for years to get him back.
+His former boss, [[Series/LawAndOrder Lt.
+Van Buren at the 27th]], apparently tried for years to get him back.